JosephMcElroy83/data-science-learning-app/README.md

 ## Project Description

-Introductory Data Science application that lets you interact with the basics fundamentals of what data science is and what it can accomplish.
+Introductory Data Science application that lets you interact with the basic fundamentals of what data science is and what it can accomplish.
 Let the user interact with a data set, make assumptions, write those assumptions, and finally display those against other users responses.
-Using responses to promote a growth mindset and very beginner friendly approach.
+Using responses to promote a growth mindset and very beginner friendly approach and limiting scope for entry level concepts.

 ## Wireframes